 The Dewalt DCCS620P1 Cordless Chainsaw is compact and lightweight with a 12-inch bar and chain for ease of use and handling on smaller cutting applications.

 It has a fixed automatic oiler that applies sufficient oil to the chain for smooth operation.
-The self-oiling is an invaluable feature when working on extended projects.
+Self-oiling is an invaluable feature when working on extended projects.

 You have a rubber over-mold atop handle with a single-speed trigger.
 There are a plastic fore handle and a pretty standard chain and kickback brake.